jabrayare/prework/README.md

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [ check ] List anything else that you can get done to improve the app functionality!
 - [ ] Implemented settings screen, where user can enter their own percentages.
 - [ ] The percentages entered by the users are updated in the main screen.